FatimahD-Alotaibi/Logic-LLM-GoT/README.md

 This implementation converts a natural language logical reasoning problem into symbolic logic using a formulator.
 The prompt undergoes transformation into a symbolic logic representation of the original question, which is then processed through a framework of thought graphs.

+## GoT with Symbolic Logic Reasoning

+This approach aims to evaluate the efficacy of the **Graph of Thoughts (GoT)** method in addressing logical reasoning problems.
+By integrating the power of GoT with **symbolic logic parsing**, this method offers a comprehensive solution to complex logical puzzles.
+The program initiates by converting the context and question of a problem into symbolic logic, extracting crucial details like premises, assumptions, and conclusions.
+It then proceeds to construct a semantic graph illustrating the interrelations among various concepts and propositions within the problem domain.
+This graph acts as a structured representation of the problem space, enabling the program to apply logical rules and inference techniques for drawing conclusions.
+Leveraging its understanding of symbolic logic and logical reasoning principles, the LLM navigates the graph, conducts logical operations, and deduces solutions to the given problem.
+Through iterative reasoning and inference processes guided by the GoT method, the program systematically explores the problem space, evaluates potential solutions, and arrives at logical conclusions.

 ## Logic Program Generation

 To generate logic programs for logical reasoning problems in each dataset, at the root directory, run the following commands: